gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 volume.
 So while this is a fun example to start these methods with, a better version of this data set would be nice...

-\indent In making scatterplots, there is always a choice of a variable for the x-axis and the y-axis.
-It is our convention to put explanatory or independent variables (the ones used to explain or predict the responses) on the x-axis.
+\indent In making scatterplots, there is always a choice of a variable for the
+$x$-axis and the $y$-axis.
+It is our convention to put explanatory or independent variables (the ones used to explain or predict the responses) on the $x$-axis.
 In studies where the subjects are randomly assigned to levels of a variable, this is very clearly an explanatory variable, and we can go as far as making causal inferences with it.
 In observational studies, it can be less clear which variable explains which.
 In